yoasyo25/ruby-submissions/1703-b/4module/capstone_projects/evaluations/alex.md

 *   2: Developer has a mental vision for the project iterations, shows some use of a tracker tool, and uses Git effectively

+* Somewhat organized for what got done, but definitely room for improvement in specifying deliverables.

 ### 2. Completion & Pace

-*   2: Developer implements very little of the planned sprint
+*   **2: Developer implements very little of the planned sprint**

+Never got around to the CRUD app, but got a lot done.

 Got quite a bit done overall.
 Went through about 20 hours on Chef (learnchef website).

 ### 3. Implementation Quality

-*   3: Project exhibits tested (where applicable), maintainable, and well-organized code.
-Developer can speak to architecture and implementation decisions
+*   **3: Project exhibits tested (where applicable), maintainable, and well-organized code.
+Developer can speak to architecture and implementation decisions**

+Solid verbal walk-through of the app, spoke to areas for improvement.

 ### 4. Application of Techniques

-*   4: Developer builds project in a new language(s) or framework(s)
+*   **4: Developer builds project in a new language(s) or framework(s)**

+Chef server management framework.

 ### 5. Documentation

-*   2: Developer provides barebones documentation showing how to get the dev environment up and running
+*   **2: Developer provides barebones documentation showing how to get the dev environment up and running**

 ### 6. Accessibility

-N/A

-*   4: Developer expertly implements features to follow accessibility best practices
-*   3: Developer implements code to increase accessibility
-*   2: Developer considers accessibility issues but has not yet produced code to address them
-*   1: Developer does not consider accessibility issues
+**N/A**

+All server/devops.